-Front doors in Colony Hill are typically paneled wood, some of which have small top panes of clear or blown glass.
+Front doors in Colony Hill are typically paneled wood.
+Most doors are solid without glass panes.
 Many houses feature transoms and/or sidelights and decorative surrounds in wood, brick or stone that are important Colonial Revival character-defining features.

 - 4.1 Original front doors, sidelights, and transoms should be retained unless they are deteriorated beyond the point of reasonable repair. - 4.2 Expanding or reducing the width of a front door opening is not permitted. - 4.3 Replacement front doors, sidelights and transom windows should replicate the appearance of the original features in appearance, material and detailing.
-Replication of the original material(s) is encouraged but alternative materials are permitted if they replicate the appearance of the original features. - 4.4 The size, material and appearance of replacement doors on elevations that are not prominently visible from a street are not required to match the original appearance but should be proportional is size and scale with the house.
-Door openings on these elevations may be expanded or reduced in size, and new openings created. - 4.5 Installation of storm and screen doors is allowed and does not require a building permit or preservation review. - 4.6 Garage doors that face or are visible from street view should be multi-paneled and convey the appearance of a traditional Colonial Revival wood garage door.
-While wood is encouraged, alternative materials may be used if they replicate the appearance of wood.
+Replication of the original material(s) is encouraged but alternative material are permitted if they replicate the appearance of the original features. - 4.4 The size, material and appearance of replacement doors on elevations that are not prominently visible from a street are not required to match the original appearance but should be proportional is size and scale with the house.
+Door openings on these elevations may be expanded or reduced in size, and new openings created. - 4.5 Installation of storm and screen doors is allowed and does not require a building permit or preservation review.

+4.6 Garage doors that face or are visible from street view should be multipaneled and convey the appearance of a traditional Colonial Revival wood garage door.

-For more information, see "Door Repair and Replacement for Historic Properties" https://planning.dc.gov/node/1323021
+For more information, see "Door Repair and Replacement for Historic Properties" (https://planning.dc.gov/node/1323021).